idevpawan/breeqa/SUPABASE_SETUP.md

 1. Start your development server: `npm run dev`
 2. Go to `http://localhost:3000/auth`
+3. Test email authentication:
+   - Try signing up with a new email and password
+   - Check your email for confirmation link (if enabled)
+   - Try signing in with existing credentials
+4. Test OAuth authentication:
+   - Try logging in with GitHub
-3. Try logging in with GitHub or Google
+   - Try logging in with Google
-4. You should be redirected to the dashboard after successful authentication
+5. You should be redirected to the dashboard after successful authentication

 ## File Structure